tszmytka/user-installer/README.md

 # User Installer

-Command line application used to install applications as a regular (non-admin) user.
+Command line application used to install other tools and apps as a regular (non-admin) user.

 ## Technology Stack